AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/work-effort.md

 >
 >When a task is assigned to multiple resources, the Planned Hours are evenly distributed to each resource for each day of the task's duration.

-## How Workfront calculates Work Effort based on Planned Hours
+## How Workfront calculates Work Effort based on Planned Hours {#how-workfront-calculates-work-effort-based-on-planned-hours}

 When you enable the Use Work Effort to automatically calculate task Planned Hours setting on a project and you already have Planned Hours on the task or you edit the number of Planned Hours on the task, Workfront updates the Work Effort value.